websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ### Preparing LCP.json Files in Project Version 3

-If you are still using version 3.x.x services in your project, then you must first update the `LCP.json` files in your project to deploy using the CLI tool.
+If you are using version 3.x.x services in your project, then you must first update the `LCP.json` files in your project to deploy using the CLI tool.
 Otherwise, skip to [the next section](#deploy-using-the-cli) to proceed.

 Open the `gradle.properties` at the root of your repository, and find properties for the Docker image versions for each of your services, like the following: